About the Test

 Heavy metals can be measured individually or as part of a panel that tests for multiple compounds.
-Doctors can include specific metals in a panel test based on the situation, but the most common heavy metals panel includes testing for lead, mercury, arsenic, and cadmium.
+Doctors can include specific metals in a panel test based on the situation, but the most common heavy metals panel includes lead, mercury, arsenic, and cadmium.

-When should I get heavy metal testing?
+When should I get this test?